-But Republican Party, from where most opposition comes, now actually has a crisis.
+But the Republican Party, from where most opposition comes, now has a crisis.
 One of their billionaire donors decided to skip the “middle man” and seek presidential power for himself.
-Republican candidates were helpless to stop him with their old talking points designed to satisfy big donors because those messages now ring hollow with voters.
+Republican candidates were helpless to stop him because their old talking points were designed to appeal to big donors rather than the American people.

-To prevent this crisis from happening again and to preserve their role as the political class, the Republican Party has to rebuild.
-And they have to start by freeing themselves from the burden that monied sponsors impose on their platform.
-When it all sinks in, they will be ready for reform.
+To prevent this crisis from happening again and to preserve their role as the political class, the Republican Party has to free itself from the burden that monied sponsors impose on their platform.

 But we have to be ready with a proposal that is viable.
 It can’t give Congress broad constitutional powers to regulate campaign speech or offer public financing that will likely make things worse.